 You can take an active role in controlling your back pain with a DIY massage, which is available to you any time for little to no cost.

-1. Use ice to massage a recent injury
+1. Use ice to enhance pain relief

 - Begin by lying on the foam roller so it is roughly in the middle of your back.
 Your feet need to be flat on the ground and your knees bent.